 What we don’t: Heavy, won't hold up to downpours, and more expensive than other budget designs.

 Based in Salt Lake City, Cotopaxi is a relatively new brand that has quickly risen to popularity in the outdoor world, thanks to their sustainable business practices, positive community presence, and—of course—hard-to-miss colorways.
-Their Cielo is a case in point: The rain jacket is built with a 100%-recycled shell with PFC-free DWR finish, and its vibrant color blocking and classy fit and finish make it fun to wear both on the trail and around town.
+Their Cielo is a case in point: The rain jacket is built with a 100%-recycled shell with a PFAS-free DWR finish, and its vibrant color blocking and classy fit and finish make it fun to wear both on the trail and around town.
 What’s more, the feature set is on par with what we look for in an everyday rain jacket, including taped seams, Velcro cuffs, a hem adjustment, three pockets (two hand and one chest), and a water-resistant front zip.
 As with most of their offerings, Cotopaxi did something a little different with the Cielo, and we really like the result.

 The Cielo will get the job done in light rain, but in the end it’s one of the least capable jackets here.
 Cotopaxi gives it a 10K waterproof rating, which generally correlates to only light protection against moisture.
 This compromised performance makes the $145 price tag a bit hard to swallow, especially when you can get better reliability for less with designs like the REI Rainier or Marmot PreCip Eco above (both of which are also lighter).
 But we do appreciate Cotopaxi’s effort towards sustainably built outerwear, and their rain jacket is undeniably good-looking for a budget piece.
 If you’re in the market for a casual shell for light drizzles or quick dashes between the car and the climbing gym, the Cielo fits the part.